-Frederick Arthur Behme was born in Octobere 1876 near Tontogany, Wood County, OH, the son of Nathaniel A. and Rebecca (Minerd) Behme.
+Frederick Arthur Behme was born in October 1876 near Tontogany, Wood County, OH, the son of Nathaniel A. and Rebecca (Minerd) Behme.
 As a boy, Fred and his parents migrated west to Iowa.

 In 1898, at the age of 22, Fred married 20-year-old Elmira Maude "Myra" Stoddard (1878-1941), a native of Humboldt County, Iowa and the daughter of Chester and Catherine (Bootz) Stoddard.

-They had seven children -- Helen L. Lange, Maude M. Elliot, Thornton A. Behme, Isabelle Klassen Hyle, Mabel E. Caughell, Gordon S. Behme and Doris L. Ayers.
+They together bore a brood of seven children -- Helen Ivy Lange, Maude Myrtle Elliott, Thornton A. Behme, Isabelle Klassen Hyle, Mabel E. Caughell, Gordon Stoddard Behme and Doris Irene Ayers.